mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 THE FIVE VIRTUES
-Named after the original explorers of the system, the management of Sebokea has co-opted the symbolism of the system’s five gas giants as the foundations for their corporate values.
-Originally, the gas giants were named for five archetypes from the culture’s early roots:
+Named after the original explorers of the system, the management of Sebokea has co-opted the symbolism of the system's five gas giants as the foundations for their corporate values.
+Originally, the gas giants were named for five archetypes from the culture's early roots:
 •  Shushaka: an explorer who leads
 •  Muhr: the miser who guards resources
 •  Ikös: a navigator who plans ahead